This tutorial introduces the concept of actions. Actions are a unified way of supplying the user with ways to interact with your program.

 This temporarily adds (prepends) the newly created “share” location to

-XDG_DATA_DIRS, the standard path for application data files and change the
+XDG_DATA_DIRS, the standard path for application data files, and changes the